-In addition to establishing the new fund, the bill repeals Section 32-7g and replaces it with updated language that includes various components of the Small Business Express program, such as a revolving loan fund for minority-owned businesses.
-The bill also modifies the program's structure, allowing the commissioner to collaborate with Connecticut-based banks and Connecticut Innovations, Incorporated for financial assistance, including loan guarantees and short-term loans.
-It mandates annual reporting to the General Assembly on the program's impact, including metrics on businesses assisted, job creation, and default rates.
-Furthermore, a "small business express assistance account" will be established within the General Fund to manage financial resources, ensuring that repayments and interest from loans contribute to the fund's assets.
+In addition to establishing the new fund, the bill modifies existing language in Section 32-7g of the general statutes by repealing subsection (e) and replacing it with new subsections that incorporate the disabled veteran business fund into the Small Business Express program.
+The bill also introduces a minority business revolving loan fund and allows the commissioner to collaborate with local banks and Connecticut Innovations, Incorporated, to provide diverse financial assistance options.
+Furthermore, it mandates annual reporting to the General Assembly on the program's effectiveness and establishes a "small business express assistance account" within the General Fund to manage financial resources, ensuring that repayments and interest contribute to the fund's sustainability.
 The act is set to take effect on July 1, 2025.

 VA Joint Favorable Substitute Change of Reference: 32-7g, 32-7h